saman-barakat/saman-barakat.github.io/content/project/idlreasoner/index.md

   focal_point: Smart
   preview_only: false
 ---
-IDLReasoner, a Java tool for the automated analysis of IDL specifications using constraint programming.
+A Java tool for the automated analysis of IDL specifications using constraint programming.